This far along the road

 for turning around, to track back

-through the furrows memories have made
+through the furrows memory has made

-meeting many apparitions,
+meeting many apparitions

 dusty from the years